A scalable carbon credit initiative restoring mangroves and creating sustainable income for coastal communities near Dar-es-Salaam.

 Financial Innovation: Credits

-Financial Support: Received mentoring, training, and capacity building support through ORRAA’s Ocean Resilience Innovation Challenge.
+Financial Support: Received mentoring, training, and capacity building support through ORRAA’s Ocean Resilience Innovation Challenge (ORIC).
 Direct financial support has been provided by the UK’s Blue Planet Fund and by the Government of Canada.

 Location: Tanzania